 The program leases a portion of the fifth floor from Rudin Management, which consists of three classrooms, three conference rooms, three offices, one lounge, one recreational room, two pantries and a reception area.
+Housing through the university is not available.
 The program is located on the corner of Broad Street and Beaver Street.
 An empty lot is adjacent to the building and there is a sidewalk and street in the front and along the side of the building.